Most Successful Halloween Advertisements

 One of these commercials was set during Halloween and would be especially appealing to children because of the town’s unending supply of candy, smiling pumpkins, and mandate that all residents had to dress up in Halloween costumes.
 Of course, at the end of the commercial Walgreens had to disappoint its customers and viewers by stating that Perfect did not exist and that Walgreens was essentially the next best thing.
 Who knew Walgreens was that awesome???

 A parody of Texas Chainsaw Massacre, this recent Halloween-themed commercial had a fun time showing just how stupid horror movie characters can be.
-After all, who hasn’t yelled at their TV screen during a horror movie in the futile attempt to warn a character that the killer is right behind them?
+After all, who hasn’t yelled at their TV screen during a horror movie in a futile attempt to warn a character that the killer is right behind them?

 So it was with this commercial, as a group of four would-be victims attempted to find a hiding place so that they could escape from the madman who was pursuing them.
 You couldn’t help but wonder if they got away.